kyma-project/kyma/docs/helm-broker/06-01-clusteraddonsconfiguration.md

       message: "Fetching repository failed due to error: the index file was not found"
 ```

 >**NOTE:** There is no fast return in case of an error, which means that the Controller fetches and processes all addons, even if any of them fails.
-Thanks to that, at the end of the process you can see a list of all failed addons.
-You can read information about all detected problems in the **status** entry of a given custom resource.
+Thanks to that, at the end of the process you can see the status of all processed addons.
+You can read information about all detected problems in the **status** entry of a given CR.

 ## Custom resource parameters